HugoBlox/hugo-blox-builder/starters/landing-page/content/post/project-management/index.md

 ## Diagrams

-Wowchemy supports the _Mermaid_ Markdown extension for diagrams.
+Hugo Blox supports the _Mermaid_ Markdown extension for diagrams.

 An example **Gantt diagram**: